chardos/househunter-ionic/hooks/README.md

 # under the License.
 #
 -->

+# Data handling

+1. All data gets saved to both the DB, and local storage.
+2. Reading comes from the localstorage.
+3. Localstorage gets synced with the DB upon login, or pull to refresh.
+4. Passing data to $scope.properties will update views.

 # Cordova Hooks

 This directory may contain scripts used to customize cordova commands.
 This